 If you create a deployment template that includes more than one data configuration, you must also specify how Elastic Cloud Enterprise should manage indices for your users when they create their deployments.
 For time-series use cases such as logging, metrics, and APM, providing a template that enables index management ensures that data is being stored in the most cost-effective way possible as it ages.

-In a template that creates a hot-warm architecture, configuring index management typically means specifying where new indices get created initially and then where they get moved to later on through index curation.
-If you also configure index lifecycle management (ILM), additional features are available to your users, including the automatic roll-over of index aliases to new indices when existing indices are getting too large or too old, and deleting indices when they are no longer useful.
+In a template that creates a hot-warm architecture, you can use index curation to specify where new indices are created initially and where they are moved to later on.
+However, index curation has been deprecated in favor of index lifecycle management, which offers additional features and more fine-grained control over indices.
+For instance, using ILM you can enable automatic roll-over of index aliases to new indices when existing indices become too large or too old, and you can set indices to be deleted when they are no longer useful.

 Configuring index management is part of the larger task of creating deployment templates or editing them.
 The choices you make here determine which index management methods are available to your users when they create deployments.

 You should configure all index management methods that you want your users to be able to choose from when they create their deployments from your template.
-At a minimum, you must always configure index curation.
+You can configure index curation, index lifecycle management, or both.
 If you are not sure which index management methods to configure, take a look at how your users are asked to configure index management when they customize their deployments.